lmc2179/lmc2179.github.io/drafts/multiplicative.md

 # Why would we use a log transform in regression?
 Multiplicative models and time series decompositions

 *TL;DR - Sometimes, analysts will recommend a log transformation of the outcome variable to "make the residuals look normal".
-Sometimes, this is just papering other issues, but sometimes this kind of transformation genuinely produces a better fitting model.
+In some cases this is just papering over other issues, but sometimes this kind of transformation genuinely improves the inference or produces a better fitting model.
 In what cases does this happen?
 Why does the log transformation work the way it does?*

 https://xkcd.com/451/

-# One common reason: Because log-transformed data fits the model assumptions than any other distribution
+# One common reason: Because log-transformed data fits the model assumptions than any other transformation

 https://stats.stackexchange.com/a/3530/29694